revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 `npm install -g typescript`
 ```

-We can also install a typescript plugin available for our IDE.We can use IDE of our choices such as VS Code, Visual Studio, Atom, or Sublime Text.
+We can also install a typescript plugin available for our IDE.
+We can use the  IDE of our choice such as VS Code, Visual Studio, Atom, or Sublime Text.

 </blockquote>
 </details>